alexwhte/kaia/README.md

-# PRD Auto: Automated Product Requirements & Technical Planning Tool
+# Kaia: Automated Product Requirements & Technical Planning Tool

-PRD Auto is a unified command-line tool that generates Product Requirements Documents (PRD), Technical Specifications, Action Plans, Milestone Specifications, and Go-To-Market Plans from your product idea using OpenAI's GPT-4.
+Kaia is a unified command-line tool that generates Product Requirements Documents (PRD), Technical Specifications, Action Plans, Milestone Specifications, and Go-To-Market Plans from your product idea using OpenAI's GPT-4.

 ## Overview

-PRD Auto is designed as part of a broader automation pipeline that transforms product ideas into actionable development tasks:
+Kaia is designed as part of a broader automation pipeline that transforms product ideas into actionable development tasks:

 1. **Product Idea** → **PRD** (business requirements and user needs)
 2. **PRD** → **Technical Specification** (system architecture and technical requirements)